muralov/home-development/family_planner/README.md

 4. Change property "spring.datasource.url=jdbc:postgresql://localhost:5432/food" in the file modules/meals/src/main/resources/application.properties

-5. Change mongoClient() method to intialize new MongoClient("localhost")
+5. Change mongoClient() method in the class MongoConnection to intialize new MongoClient("localhost")

 6. Start meals-service and planner-service microservices with IDE you are programming with.
 </p>